22nd Annual Moby-Dick Marathon

 8 am The 20th-hour Feast

-Enjoy malassadas, provided by Inner Bay Café, and all the trimmings to fuel you up for the home stretch!
+Malassadas were provided by Inner Bay Café, to add fuel for the home stretch!

 Around 1 pm Epilogue

-A few souls will be richly rewarded for impressively staying up all night.
+A few souls were richly rewarded for impressively staying up all nigh

 Thank you to our Marathon Sponsors!